Mont Blanc (dessert): History in Japan

 A typical Japanese-style Mont Blanc in the mid-20th century was a small individual cake, composed of a sponge cake covered with spiraling vermicelli of yellow chestnut puree, and topped with a yellow preserved chestnut.

 Records from the 1930s prove that shops were offering similar cakes by 1934, and cakes named Mont Blanc by 1935.

-Since the 1990s, the Mont-Blanc (Monburan (ja)), a pastry shop in Jiyūgaoka, Tokyo, claims they invented the Japanese version, and a book citing them even stated that Mont Blanc was invented by them.
+Since the 1990s, the Mont-Blanc (Monburan (ja)), a pastry shop in Jiyūgaoka, Tokyo, claims they invented the Japanese version, and a book citing them states that Mont Blanc was invented by them.
 An early mention of the shop's Mont Blanc cake is on a 1960 book, but their date of introduction is unclear.
 Sources written after the 1990s give dates ranging from 1933 to 1945, neither with verifiable evidences.

 By the 21st century, the term "Mont Blanc" sometimes applies to cakes topped with any kind of cream formed into vermicelli.

 Preparation

 Mont Blanc may be made from chestnuts cooked in a light syrup or in milk, or they may be cooked in plain water, and the sugar added afterwards.
 It may also be made with ready-made canned crème de marrons, a purée of the broken chestnuts left over from the manufacture of marrons glacés.

 The chestnut purée is generally formed into a ring or cone, with big dollops of whipped cream dropped irregularly into or onto the middle, to resemble snow.
+In Italy, garnishes such as candied flowers and crushed candied chestnuts are scattered to further the alpine imagery.